Apprenticeship Program Providers

 Apprenticeship program providers will soon be able to offer their apprentices financial aid similar to what college students can receive.

 The Washington College Grant for Apprenticeship (WCG-A) will support income-eligible apprentices enrolled in approved registered apprenticeship programs.
 The grant can cover tuition, instructional fees, and materials.

-What is the process for program providers to be approved to participate in WCG-A?
+What is the process for sponsors to be approved to participate in WCG-A?

-1. Apprenticeship program providers must be registered with and approved by the Washington State Apprenticeship & Training Council (WSATC).
+1. Sponsors must be registered with and approved by the Washington State Apprenticeship & Training Council (WSATC).
 Sponsors must be approved by WSATC and cannot be in probationary status.

-2. Providers must then apply to the Washington Student Achievement Council in order to participate in WCG-A.
+2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WCG-A.